-Hop-on Hop-off buses are an easy and interesting way to see the top sights in NYC.
+Hop-on Hop-off buses are an easy and interesting way to see the top sights in New York.
 From the open-air upper deck you’ll have an excellent vantage point to view the town while en route.
 Just be aware that this can be a slow way to get around, if you are short on time.

 You can’t bring your stroller to the upper deck, but there is room to store your stroller on the bottom deck.
 Make sure your lightweight travel stroller is easy to collapse.
-If you hope to sit on the upper deck, bring a baby carrier instead of (or along with) your stroller and be sure to bring along some sun protection for your baby.
+If you hope to sit on the upper deck, bring a baby carrier instead of your stroller and be sure to bring along some sun protection for your baby.

 Getting from the Airport to your Hotel with a baby in NYC

-New parents visiting New York with a baby are lucky – NYC is one of the only locations in the world where you can request a car seat for your Uber ride.
+New parents visiting New York with a baby are lucky – NYC is one of the only locations in the world where you can request a baby car seat for your Uber ride.
 Simply select “Car Seat” from the list of available vehicle types.